The Interview Process

 Read more on Interviews here

-If you were interviewed directly, send a thank you email, expressing enthusiasm and keenness to join the company.
-Sent in the evening or the next day,this email can be an important factor in employer’s decision-making process.
+If you were interviewed directly, send a thank you email, expressing enthusiasm and interest in joining the company.
+Sent in the evening or the next day, this email can be an important factor in employer’s decision-making process.
 There is a possibility you will be offered the job on the spot, at the end of the interview - if you are, and are unsure, be confident enough to ask for time to think about it.

 If you are using a recruitment company, give immediate feedback to your recruitment consultant after the interview.
 This needs to include any areas you felt you may have fallen down on - perhaps you have a nagging doubt about a specific answer you gave or forgot to highlight a certain valuable skill or experience.
 Your consultant can cover this for you in his or her call to the employer.